 The whole world needs proof.
 And essentially, the point of your startup in its early days is to garner as much proof as it can.

 Gather proof in forms of reviews, testimonials, comments, and customer feedback.
-Get as much of this as you can get, and sell as much product as you can so that you have proof of business for that investor, proof of workability for that journalist and testimonials for that prospect client.
+Get as much of this as you can get, and sell as much product as you can so that you have proof of business for that investor, proof of workability for that journalist and testimonials for that prospective client.

 Choose problems to solve